-• Investigate manufacturing methods to enable options for an all-IHE stockpile, advanced surety, and improved responsiveness of HE component production, and studies of improvised devices-Responsive is crucial for informing and providing solutions to detect, mitigate, and interdict explosive proliferation threats.
+Investigating manufacturing methods to enable development of options for an agile lethality and long-term stability of HE materials.
+Expertise in HE also is crucial for informing and providing solutions to detect, mitigate, and interdict explosive proliferation threats.

-High-resolution, predictive simulation of HE requires advances in modeling and algorithms that must leverage LLNL's high-performance computing resources.
-Novel diagnostics and techniques for enhanced characterization of HE materials (including non-destructive radiography and tomography) need to be developed for in-situ and remote applications.
-New manufacturing methods, such as additive manufacturing (AM), can improve the responsiveness of manufacturing HE components.
+High-resolution, predictive simulations of HE require advances in modeling and algorithms that leverage LLNL's world-class scientific computing resources.
+Novel diagnostic development, next-generation light sources, and techniques for enhanced chemical and physical characterization of HE materials need to be developed for in-situ and remote applications.
+New manufacturing methods (i.e., additive manufacturing) and reduced development cycles for feedstock materials are expected to improve the responsiveness of manufacturing HE components.
 HE R&D priorities include:

-Making substantial progress toward a unified, predictive, computational model for HE detonation performance, mechanical response, safety, aging, and compatibility- Materials scientists can now study a reacting material at length and time scales not previously possible.
-Advances in HPC enable longer runtimes for abmanufacturing offers opportunities to target key performance uncertainties, develop non-intrusive instrumentation for stockpile monitoring and forensics, pursue innovations in safety and surety, and explore proliferation space.
+Making substantial progress toward a unified, predictive computational model for HE detonation performance, mechanical response, safety, aging, and compatibility-Materials scientists study a reacting material at length and time scales not previously possible.
+Advances in computing enable improved runtimes for ab initio molecular dynamics, mesoscale, and coarse-graining methods for bridging to continuum representations.
+We are scrutinizing our predictive codes, looking to take advantage of GPU architectures-including applying machine learning as all-IHE next-generation nuclear deterrent through accelerated HE feedstock and component production, to advance surety, and to study improvised nuclear devices-Responsive manufacturing offers opportunities to target key performance uncertainties, develop nonintrusive instrumentation for stockpile monitoring and forensics, pursue innovations in safety and surety, and explore proliferation space.
+Continued research in data science techniques are expected to accelerate materials development, manufacturing, and qualification.